Which Spray Foam Insulation is Best for My Grow Room: Open Cell or Closed Cell?

 You might be thinking that one spray foam insulation will outperform the other, but when it comes down to open cell and closed cell that’s not the case.

-It’s more about which product is a better fit for your needs and your grow room.
-Now let’s dig into these pros and cons.
+It’s more about which product better fits your needs, and your grow room.
+Now, let’s dig into these pros and cons.

 Open Cell Spray Foam Pros: